 What to Do if Your Neck Pain Doesn’t Go Away

-A physical therapist or doctor should examine neck stiffness that doesn’t go away after two to three days.
+A doctor should examine neck stiffness that doesn’t lessen after a week.
 If your neck soreness worsens or is very painful, be sure to get checked out right away.
-Delaying care can cause more dysfunction.
+Delaying care may cause more dysfunction.